uxumax/access_telebot/README.md

 ### Add Chats and Create Subsctiptions

-Chat model is your private channel/group that access that you are going to sell.
-Do not create Chat instances manually.
-At first you have to set your Telegram bot as an administrator of the chat.
-After adding it as an administrator, the channel/group will appear in the admin panel as a `Chat` model instance.
-After this you can create `Subsciption` instances manually with preferred periods and prices
+A Chat model represents your private channel or group that you intend to sell access to.
+Do not manually create Chat instances.
+First, set your Telegram bot as an administrator of your private channel or group.
+Once added as an administrator, the channel or group will appear in the admin panel as a `Chat` model instance.
+After this, you can manually create `Subscription` instances with your preferred periods and prices.

 ### Tron Address Model